wp-plugins/si-contact-form/readme.txt

 Features:
 --------
  * Super easy customizable Options from Admin settings page.
- * Multi-Form feature that allows you to have as many different forms as you need.
+ * Multi-Form feature that allows you to have as many different forms as you need.[see FAQ](http://www.fastsecurecontactform.com/multiple-e-mail-recipients)
- * Optional extra fields of any type: text, textarea, checkbox, radio, select, attachment, date, time, hidden, password, fieldset(box).
+ * Optional extra fields of any type: text, textarea, checkbox, checkbox-multiple, radio, select, select-multiple, attachment, date, time, hidden, password, fieldset(box).
  * File attachments are supported, see here for details: http://wordpress.org/support/topic/416371
  * Backup/restore tool.
-You can backup/restore all your forms or single forms and settings.
+You can backup/restore all your forms or single forms and settings.[see FAQ](http://www.fastsecurecontactform.com/backup-restore-forms)
  * Easy to hide subject and message fields for use as a newsletter signup.
- * Supports sending mail to multiple departments.
+ * Supports sending mail to multiple departments.[see FAQ](http://www.fastsecurecontactform.com/tip-form-preview)
  * Optional redirect to any URL after message sent.
- * Optional autoresponder E-mail message.
+ * Optional autoresponder E-mail message.[see FAQ](http://www.fastsecurecontactform.com/tip-add-email-autoresponder)
  * Valid coding for HTML, XHTML, HTML STRICT, Section 508, and WAI Accessibility.
- * JavaScript is not required.
  * Uses simple inline error messages.
  * Reloads form data and warns user if user forgets to fill out a field.
  * Validates syntax of E-mail address.